OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/rally.md

 ## Tasks link sync for User story and Defect Entities

-* For Rally as the target system, OpsHub Integration Manager will not remove the task link from the User Story and Defect entities.
-In this case, OpsHub Integration Manager will log a warning in the sync logs to indicate that the Remove Link operation is not supported.
+* For Rally as the target system, <code class="expression">space.vars.SITENAME</code> will not remove the task link from the User Story and Defect entities.
+In this case, <code class="expression">space.vars.SITENAME</code> will log a warning in the sync logs to indicate that the Remove Link operation is not supported.
   **Reason:** Rally does not allow removing the task links from the User Story and Defect entities.

-## Accommodate Subscription, Workspace, or User (configured in Rally system/ Integration override user of OpsHub Integration Manager) updates in Rally
+## Accommodate Subscription, Workspace, or User (configured in Rally system/ Integration override user of <code class="expression">space.vars.SITENAME</code>) updates in Rally

-* In case the Rally subscription, or workspace, or user (configured in the Rally system/integration override user in OpsHub Integration Manager) is updated.
-To reflect these changes in OpsHub Integration Manager, the configured Rally system  [in which changes have been made] in OpsHub Integration Manager needs to be edited.
+* In case the Rally subscription, or workspace, or user (configured in the Rally system/integration override user in <code class="expression">space.vars.SITENAME</code>) is updated.
+To reflect these changes in <code class="expression">space.vars.SITENAME</code>, the configured Rally system  [in which changes have been made] in <code class="expression">space.vars.SITENAME</code> needs to be edited.
   * **Reason:** OIM cached the above type of data for optimized performance.
-To accommodate the above Rally updates  [for example, any new Workspace addition/Subscription name changed/user attributes' change], this data needs to be refreshed via editing the Rally system in OpsHub Integration Manager.
+To accommodate the above Rally updates  [for example, any new Workspace addition/Subscription name changed/user attributes' change], this data needs to be refreshed via editing the Rally system in <code class="expression">space.vars.SITENAME</code>.
   * **Note:** If multiple systems are configured against the same Rally instance, any one of the systems can be updated in this scenario.

 # Limitations